sawdsawd/Subito-Advanced-Filters/README.md

 To close the app just close the system console.

 The app lets you scan multiple pages at once, a very useful feature, please use it carefully as it may take too much time or could get the site to think you are a bot.
-I reccomend using maximu 50 pages, ideally less then 20 per search.
+I reccomend using maximum 50 pages, ideally less then 20 per search.

 The results of your last query will be saved in ```searches.json```, inside the client folder.
 If you need the raw outputs, you can find them there and maybe use another software to filter them based on your needs.